Nikon D5500 vs D6

 Studio photographers will appreciate that the Nikon D6 (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D5500 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D5500 and D6 can be found, respectively, in the Nikon D5500 Manual (free pdf) or the online Nikon D6 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D5500 and the Nikon D6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.